mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 This is described in more detail in [my thesis](../diagonal-dispatch).

 Some fields are logically dates not datetimes.
-However they will still appear in the data as datetimes, at midnight at the start of the day.
+However they will still appear in the data as datetimes, at midnight at the _start_ of the day.

 ### Timezones

 ::: {.callout .tip}
-All timestamps are in "market time", i.e. `Australia/Brisbane`, `UTC+10`, with no daylight savings,
+All timestamps are in "market time", i.e. `Australia/Brisbane`, `UTC+10`, with no daylight savings.
 :::

 This is true even for data which applies to regions in other time zones.